MWayteck/Student-Management-JDBC-SQL/Main Project/readme.txt

 load up the sql scripts and change the data in DatabaseInstance.java to match your username and password run the server run MainMenu.java

-Pictures of working project are included in folder.